Catholic University of Croatia

-Catholic University of Croatia (Hrvatsko katoličko sveučilište; Universitas Studiorum Catholica Croatica) is a private university of the Catholic Church located in Zagreb, Croatia.
+Catholic University of Croatia (Hrvatsko katoličko sveučilište; Universitas Studiorum Catholica Croatica) is a private university of the Catholic Church in Croatia located in Zagreb, Croatia.

 History

 On October 12, 2004, the Croatian Bishops' Conference, on its 29th plenary session, held in Zadar, adopted a Decision on the Establishment of the Catholic University of Croatia.
 The decision stipulated that the founder of the university was to be the Archdiocese of Zagreb and its sponsor the Croatian Bishops' Conference.

-On January 6, 2005, Archbishop Josip Bozanić established the Commission for the Establishment of the Catholic University of Croatia, whose mission was to prepare the establishment of the University of Croatia.
+On January 6, 2005, Archbishop Josip Bozanić established the Commission for the Establishment of the Catholic University of Croatia, whose mission was to prepare the establishment of the university.
 On January 7, 2005, Bozanić appointed five members to the commission.
 The commission completed its task on June 3, 2006, when Bozanić officially established the university with the publication of the "Decree on the Establishment of the Catholic University of Croatia-Luce Vera Illuminata" (Illuminated with the True Light) and "Instruction for the Establishment" (no. 1273-2/2006).
 The Commission for the Establishment became the Commission of the Croatian Catholic University.
 It had to prepare a study for the launch of the university.
 Bishop Ivan Šaško, a professor at the Catholic Faculty of Theological of the University of Zagreb, was appointed interim rector.

 On June 6, 2006, the Archdiocese of Zagreb and the Croatian government signed an agreement on the exchange of property according to which the archdiocese was given the premises of the former military compound in Črnomerec in exchange of its properties in Vlaška street that were confiscated after the World War II by the Yugoslav government.

 On July 3, 2008, the Ministry of Science, Education and Sports issued a license to the university to offer programs in psychology, sociology, and history and with equal conditions of employment for five years.

-The university premises were blessed on September 19, 2008, by the cardinal secretary of state Tarcisio Bertone.
+The university premises were blessed on September 19, 2008, by the Cardinal Secretary of State Tarcisio Bertone.
 On that occasion, Bozanić explained the reasons for the establishment of the university: "The basis for the establishment of this University is a commitment of the Catholic Church to assist the Croatian system of higher education while carrying out its mission and to streamline its opportunities in the social space because the Church believes that it's very important, and for that there were no preconditions in the past decades.
 We are aware that the Church and the Gospel have a lot to say about university life."

 During his visit to Croatia on June 4, 2011, Pope Benedict XVI called the establishment of the university to be a "sign of hope".

-In July 2008, the Ministry of Science, Education and Sports granted licenses to offer programmes in psychology, history, and sociology.

-Teaching in the undergraduate university study of history began in the 2010–2011 academic year.